tvuylsteke/ghsandbox/README.md

 * And eventually
 * ![Screenshot](3_vs.png)

-With bullets for text but not images
+With bullets for text but not images.
+Requires a new line before each image so that its on a new line.

 * Step 1: do something like this